A class of new high-order finite-volume TENO schemes for hyperbolic conservation laws with unstructured meshes: Numerical validations

 \section{Numerical validations}

 In this section, the proposed TENO schemes of third- to sixth-order are validated by solving the linear advection problem, the 1D and 2D Euler equations.
-If not mentioned otherwise, the third-order SSP Runge–Kutta scheme~\cite{gottlieb2001strong} is adopted for the temporal advancement with a constant CFL number 0.4.
-For all the simulations, the built-in parameters of TENO schemes are fixed and the results from CWENO and WENO schemes are provided for comparisons.
-All the present schemes are implemented in the research platform \cite{tsoutsanis2011weno}\cite{titarev2010weno}\cite{tsoutsanis2019stencil}, which has been extensively validated with both canonical and real-world simulations based on unstructured meshes.
+If not mentioned otherwise, the third-order SSP Runge-Kutta scheme~\cite{gottlieb2001strong} is adopted for the temporal advancement with a constant CFL number 0.4.
+For all the simulations, the built-in parameters of TENO schemes are fixed and the results from CWENO and WENO schemes are provided for comparisons. {All the present schemes are implemented in the research platform \cite{tsoutsanis2011weno}\cite{titarev2010weno}\cite{tsoutsanis2019stencil}\cite{tsoutsanis2021arbitrary}\cite{tsoutsanis2021cweno}, i.e., \texttt{UCNS3D} available at {\url{http://www.ucns3d.com}}, which has been extensively validated with both canonical and real-world simulations based on unstructured meshes.}

+{While HLL \cite{harten1983upstream} Riemman solver is a bit more dissipative than HLLC \cite{toro1994restoration} and Roe \cite{roe1981approximate}, it has lots of merits, e.g., featuring better numerical robustness, free from Carbuncle problem and the necessity of entropy fix.
+Since our main concern is the low-dissipation property offered by the new TENO schemes, the choice of the Riemann solver does not affect our conclusion anyway and HLL provides a robust platform for these comparisons.}